 Structural earthquake engineering has long ago embraced the philosophy of "capacity design".
-The main idea is to design the various constituent members of a structure in such a way that members crucial for its stability, the columns, are stronger than the less critical members, the beams ; and that the plastification of members should result from exceedance of their moment, not their shear capacity, thus avoiding brittle failures.
-Hence, against the design motion, flexural yielding is directed to take place in beams, dissipating energy without endangering the overall structural safety.
+The main idea is to design the various constituent members of a structure in such a way that members crucial for its stability, the columns, are stronger than the less critical members, the beams; and that the plastification of members should result from exceedance of their moment, not their shear capacity, thus avoiding brittle failures.
+Hence, against the design motion, flexural yielding is directed to take place in beams, dissipating energy without endangering the overall structural safety [1,8,27,32,33].

-"Capacity Design" for foundations has taken a slightly different turn: the loads to be carried by the supporting below-ground members are increased over and above the maximum loads that the superstructure could possibly transmit, by applying an "overstrength" factor (of about 1.3-1.5).
-In essence this is an (additional almost hidden factor of safety for the foundation-soil system; the aim is to ensure that at least :
+"Capacity Design" for foundations has taken a slightly different turn: the overturning moment to be carried by the supporting below-ground members is increased over the calculated bending moment capacity of the superstructure (by applying an "overstrength" factor of about 1.3 - 1.5).
+Thus, the "hidden" safety factor utilized in the strength calculation of the concrete cross section is removed.
+The aim is to ensure that:

-- No plastic "hinging" develop below the ground surface ; i.e. piles, caps footings remain structurally nearly elastic; - No mobilization of bearing capacity failure mechanisms take place.
+- No plastic "hinging" develops below the ground surface; i.e. piles, caps, footings remain structurally nearly elastic - No mobilization of bearing capacity failure mechanism takes place.

-Thus, even if the subsequently utilized explicit seismic factors of safety are kept just above or equal to 1, the FS would be at least equal to the overstrength factor.
-This extra conservatism is imposed on foundation design mainly because post-seismic inspection and repair below ground is hardly feasible - unlike the above ground structural damage.
-The past argument of greater uncertainty with soils is still being invoked but less convincingly.
+Therefore, since the subsequently utilized explicit seismic factors of safety are kept just above 1, the $F_E$ would be certainly larger than 1.
+This approach is imposed on foundation design mainly (but not only) because post-seismic inspection and repair below ground is hardly feasible - unlike the above ground structural damage [9].
+The past